microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/externalconnectors-displaytemplate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A display template enables the developer to define the appearance of the content and configure conditions that dictate when the template should be displayed.
+Enables the developer to define the appearance of the content and configure conditions that dictate when the template should be displayed.

 ## Properties
 |Property|Type|Description|